tbennett93/hospital-inpatient-episodes-and-spells-pipeline/README.md

 - CSV → Parquet conversion
 - No business logic applied
 - No schema enforcement (deferred to Silver)
+- Triggered by wrapper state machine that executes this then silver/gold

 **Purpose:** Preserve raw history and source fidelity.